 Le Clos Lupin – Maison Maurice Leblanc is a traditional two-story house that belonged to the French writer Maurice Leblanc, Arsène Lupin‘s creator.
 Maurice Leblanc was originally from Rouen, but in 1918 he moved to this house in Etretat, where he wrote 19 novels and shorter stories about Arsène Lupin.

 The visit to the Clos Lupin is very entertaining.
-Learn about the greatest of the thieves and help him solve the riddle of the Hollow Needle through a scenographic route in a decoration from the beginning of the century.
+Learn about the greatest of the thieves and help him solve the riddle of the Hollow Needle through a scenographic tour under a decoration from the beginning of the century.

 Practical Information: 15, rue Guy de Montpassant, Etretat.
 Open from Tuesday to Sunday from 10 am to 12.30 pm and from 1.30 pm to 6 pm.
 Entrance Fee: 7,50€ (adults).

-The town of Etretat is one of the most beautiful villages in Normandy.
+Etretat is one of the most beautiful towns in Normandy.
 It is a lovely place for a stroll, mainly because all the crowds are on the beach.

 Etretat has a beautiful architecture of half-timbered houses built in Anglo-Norman style.
 Some of them have beautiful wooden decorations on beams, pillars, and roofs.
 The recently restored market hall is also worth the visit.

-As for Etretat’s restaurants, it won’t be hard for you to find a fine selection of fresh fish and seafood.
+Etretat’s restaurants offer a fine selection of fresh fish and seafood.
 For a more casual meal, go for the typical moules-frites, washed down with a cold beer or white wine.